MadhuraBanerjee30/DigitalDirector/README.md

 # DigitalDirector
-This is automated platform which help presenter to deck with Assitant
+This is automated platform which help presenter to present the deck with Assitant